CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+The commit command is used to save changes to a local repository after staging in Git.

 ## Question 18